lanrat/certgraph/README.md

     	driver to use [crtsh, google, http, smtp] (default "http") -json
-    	print the graph as json, can be used for graph in web UI -parallel uint
+    	print the graph as json, can be used for graph in web UI -ns
+    	check for NS records to determine if domain is registered -parallel uint
     	number of certificates to retrieve in parallel (default 10) -sanscap int